isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-broccoli/index.md

 - bearded
 - dragon
 layout: post
-- -
+---

-- Can bearded dragons eat broccoli?
+Can bearded dragons eat broccoli?
 Vegetables are part of the recommended diet for bearded dragons.
 Broccoli is a source of essential minerals and vitamins.
-However, not all vegetables are good for your bearded [dragon](https://cvm.ncsu.edu/documents/caring
+However, not all vegetables are good for your bearded [dragon](https://cvm.ncsu.edu/documents/caring-for-your-bearded-dragon/).*So, can bearded dragons eat broccoli?
-- for
-- your
-- bearded
-- dragon/).*So, can bearded dragons eat broccoli?
 A simple answer is YES.
 A little broccoli wont do harm to your beardie.

 However, you should only feed your beardie with small amounts of broccoli once in a while.